1476523/GUI-PalDefender-up/README.md

 >
 > Although this update program has undergone basic operational testing,
 >
-> But unexpected situations may occur.
+> But unexpected situations may arise.
 >
-> Be sure to make any file changes or file movements,
+> Please be sure before making any file changes or file moves,
 >
-> Backup the server archive,
+> Back up server archives,
 >
 > Avoid unexpected situations.
 >